Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/node-and-html.md

 ### 2.1 Load HyperLoader

-Use `HyperLoader` to ensure PCI compliant means of accepting payment details from your customer and sending it directly to the hyperswitch server.
+Use `HyperLoader` to ensure PCI compliant means of accepting payment details from your customer and sending it directly to the payswitcher server.
 Always load `hyperLoader` from `https://beta.payswitcher.com/v1/HyperLoader.js` to ensure compliance.
 Please refrain from including the script in a bundle or hosting it yourself.

 ```js
 <script src="https://beta.payswitcher.com/v1/HyperLoader.js"></script>